LSU New Orleans Privateers women's basketball

-The New Orleans Privateers women's basketball team is the women's basketball team that represents the University of New Orleans in New Orleans, Louisiana.
+The LSU New Orleans Privateers women's basketball team is the women's basketball team that represents LSU New Orleans in New Orleans, Louisiana.
 The team currently competes in the Southland Conference.
 The Privateers are currently coached by Trelanne Powell.

-Under coach Joey Favaloro, the Privateers won 25 games in 1986-87 and reached the NCAA Tournament, their only appearance so far.
+Under coach Joey Favaloro, the Privateers won 25 games in 1986–87 and reached the NCAA Tournament, their only appearance so far.
 They won 25 games the following year but have won only 20 games in a season one time since.

 Postseason appearances

 The Privateers have made one NCAA Tournament appearance.
 They have a record of 0–1.